AckerlyXu/heima/articles/iot-suite/iot-suite-logic-apps-tutorial.md

 The temperature rule triggers the **Raise Alarm** action and the Humidity rule triggers the **SendMessage** action.
 Assuming you used the same URL for both actions the **ActionRepository** class, your logic app triggers for either rule.
 Both rules use SendGrid to send an email to the **To** address with details of the alert.

+> [!NOTE]
-> [AZURE.NOTE] The Logic App continues to trigger every time the threshold is met.
+> The Logic App continues to trigger every time the threshold is met.
 To avoid unnecessary emails, you can either disable the rules in your solution portal or disable the Logic App in the [Azure portal][lnk-azureportal].

 In addition to receiving emails, you can also see when the Logic App runs in the portal: